sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 5. On the Review + Create tab, select **Create** to provision the resource group.

-### Task 2: Register the Microsoft DataMigration resource provider
+### Task 2 (Migrate to Azure SQL Optional Homogenous Migration): Register the Microsoft DataMigration resource provider

 In this task, you will register the `Microsoft.DataMigration` resource provider with your subscription in Azure.
+Azure Database Migration Service is used for the optional homogenous data migration.

 1. In the [Azure portal](https://portal.azure.com/), navigate to the Home page and then select **Subscriptions** from the Navigate list found midway down the page.